Helping you rebuild your preparation with a structured study plan, realistic SQE-style practice, AI feedback and focused exam-technique support.

 Failing the SQE rarely means you didn’t know the law.
 Most candidates who fail have already spent hundreds of hours studying.

 The harder reality is that the SQE tests how accurately you can apply legal knowledge under strict time pressure across long, demanding assessments — and that takes a different kind of preparation.
-Capable candidates often struggle with:

 Knowing the law isn’t enough if you can’t complete the paper under timed conditions.